Feature Overview Video

 Viewing Series Data

-Clicking on any chart data series will open a dialog that displays the underlying data, allowing you to view and edit records directly from a chart view.
+Clicking on any chart data series opens a dialog that displays the underlying data, allowing you to view and edit records directly from the chart view.

 Chart Types